 Take note that you’ll need a licensed guide to visit Corcovado – and you’ll be glad that this is a rule.
 The guide will tell you lots of interesting facts about the park and wildlife, making the visit 10 times more interesting.
 Plus, most important of all: the guides know where the animals tend to be.

-Instead of just 1 hike through the park, with the overnight tour you’ll get to go on 3 hikes.
+Instead of just one hike through the park, with the overnight tour, you’ll get to go on three hikes.

 As the sun sets, you’ll get to see another side of the park as the nocturnal creatures awake.
 Enjoy the evening sitting on the station’s deck, watching and listening to the jungle around you.

-The 2 days costs $335 per person, including all of your meals.
+The 2-day tour costs $335 per person, including all of your meals.
 You can send a reservation request to Pacheco Tours to book the overnight stay at the Sirena Station.